Subculture: Urban tribes

 In 1985, French sociologist Michel Maffesoli coined the term urban tribe or neotribalism.
 It gained widespread use after the publication of his The Time of the Tribes (1988).
 In 1996, this book was published in English.
-According to Maffesoli, urban tribes are microgroups of people who share common interests in urban areas.
+According to Maffesoli, neo tribes are microgroups of people who share common interests in urban areas.
 The members of these relatively small groups tend to have similar worldviews, dress styles and behavioral patterns.
 Their social interactions are largely informal and emotionally laden, different from late capitalism's corporate-bourgeoisie cultures, based on dispassionate logic.
 Maffesoli claims that punks are a typical example of an "urban tribe".

-In the context of consumer culture, the notion of consumer tribes indicate ephemeral groups of individuals that often share a common interest and a share a subculture, they often fluctuate around a common hobby or interest but lack permanent social bonds to become a brand community.
+In the context of consumer culture, the notion of consumer tribes indicate ephemeral groups of individuals that often share a common interest and a share a subculture.
+Unlike traditional tribes that share kinship and language, consumer tribes are elective and ephemeral because they disperse without necessarily building long-term relationships.
+Consumer tribes often fluctuate around a common hobby or interest but lack permanent social bonds to become a brand community.